-- A serious syndrome may happen with the use of this drug which is known as Differentiation Syndrome which can very rarely be fatal.
-You may get a fever, weight gain, and breathing problems.
-You will be checked closely for signs of this syndrome.
+- A serious syndrome may happen with the use of this drug which is known as differentiation syndrome, which can be life-threatening.
+It can cause a fever, weight gain, and breathing problems.

 How to Take Your Mediation

 - Swallow the medicine whole with or without food.
-Do not split, break or crush it.
+Do not split or crush the tablet.

-- Missed dose: If you miss a dose, take it as soon as you think about it.
-If it is close to your next dose, then skip the missed dose and go back to your normal schedule.
-Do not take 2 doses at the same time or extra doses.
+- Missed dose: If you miss or vomit a dose, take it as soon as you think about it on the same day and take your next dose at the regular time on the next day.
+Do not take 2 doses at the same time to make up for a missed dose.

 - This drug may be present in the saliva, tears, sweat, urine, stool, vomit, semen, and vaginal secretions.
 Talk to your doctor and/or your nurse about the necessary precautions to take during this time.